If you’re new to the graduate school experience, you may not yet be familiar with the phrase “graduate assistantship.”

 A graduate assistantship is a salaried student employment opportunity for graduate students.
-Graduate assistants work a set number of hours per week and in return receive a tuition waiver and, often times, a monthly living stipend.
+Graduate assistants work a set number of hours per week and, in return, receive a tuition waiver and, oftentimes, a monthly living stipend.

 How to Find a Graduate Assistantship Position

 “You have to be willing to put yourself out there and let it be known what you’re looking for and what your skills are.
-The more people who know that you’re looking and what you have to offer, the more of them will put your name forward when they hear of something.”
+The more people who know that you’re looking and what you have to offer, the more of them will put your name forward when they hear of something,” she says.

 Why is a Graduate Assistantship Important?

-First and foremost, having a graduate assistantship position can help you achieve your master’s degree while incurring little or no debt.
+First and foremost, having a graduate assistantship position can help you achieve your degree while incurring little or no debt.
 That means you’ll start the post-graduation job search without the pressure of paying back student loans.